What Eating Dark Chocolate Does for Your Body

-Dark chocolate is one of the most popular foods in the world, not only for its pleasant aroma and delicious flavor, but also because it’s been shown to be highly beneficial for both physical and emotional health.
+Dark chocolate is one of the most popular foods in the world, not only due to its pleasant aroma and delicious flavor, but also because it’s been shown to be highly beneficial for both physical and emotional health.

-Sometimes eating chocolate can cause guilty feelings in people who aren’t aware of its many benefits, and who still believe the myth that it will make them “fat.”
-But no one should feel bad about eating small quantities of dark chocolate in a day, because instead of packing on the pounds or otherwise harming your body, it actually has properties that are quite good for you.
+Sometimes eating chocolate can cause guilty feelings in people who aren’t aware of its many benefits, and who still believe the myth that it will make them “fat”.
+But no one should feel bad about eating small quantities of dark chocolate a day.
+This is because, instead of packing on the pounds or otherwise harming your body, it actually has properties that are quite good for you.

 What happens in your body when you eat dark chocolate?